Featured Posts

 Microsoft Office documents

-No longer the simple static files they once were, Microsoft Office documents now offer new functionality for users in the form of add macro and scripting capabilities that work in much the same way as executable programs — telling systems to run processes.
-And with that added functionality comes the opportunity for attackers to embed their own scripting and malware.
+No longer the simple static files they once were, Microsoft Office documents now offer new functionality for users in the form of macro and scripting capabilities that work in much the same way as executable programs — telling systems to run processes.
+That added functionality comes with the opportunity for attackers to embed their own scripting and malware.
 So, the next time you’re about to open a Word document, Powerpoint presentation, Excel workbook or template, check to make sure you were expecting the attachment.

 ISO files